gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Kind of,"
 she said reluctantly.
-"I did all the questions about loans and interest, but the triggernometry—"
+"I did all the questions about loans and interest, but the algebry—"

-"Tri<em>go</em>nometry," Miz Nabbles corrected.
+"Alge<em>bra</em>," Miz Nabbles corrected.

-"—tri<em>go</em>nometry was really hard.
+"—alge<em>bra</em> was just a muddle.
 I didn't even really know how to start,"
 Sindy confessed.

 Miz Nabbles flicked her tail.
 "Well, we went over it *twice* in class.
-It really shouldn't be that difficult, particularly not for someone with your special abilities."
+It really shouldn't be that difficult, particularly not for someone with your abilities."

 Sindy's ears burned.
 *Just 'cuz I can use tech doesn't mean I'm good at math,* she thought but didn't say.
-She actually had been able to do most of the problems, but when she had shown up last week with all her homework done, some of the other kids had called her a show-off.
+She had actually been able to all of the problems, but had learned the hard way that if she showed up with all her homework done, some of the other kids would call her a show-off and others wouldn't talk to her at all.
 Sometimes it seemed like there were no right answers.

-Recess came exactly an hour and a half later.
+Recess came an hour and a half later.
-She pretended to be writing a note in her practice book until most of her classmates had poured out the door into the playground, then followed them.
+She pretended to write a note in her practice book until her classmates had poured out the door into the playground, then followed them.
-Bravo and some other boys her age had found long sticks and were practicing the pike drills they had seen the town's militia do.
+Bravo and some other boys were using long sticks to practice the pike drills they had seen the town's militia do.
 Melia Fox and two other girls were skipping rope—Sindy knew she wouldn't be welcome there—but a few of the younger children seemed to be organizing a game of freeze tag.